This medieval origin village reached its highest splendour only in the 14th century, thanks to the Counts of Buscareto.

 Not to be missed: the Museo Spontini in Gaspare Spontini's house.

-It collects memorabilia, manuscripts and musical instruments belonged to the great composer.
+It collects memorabilia, manuscripts and musical instruments that belonged to the great composer.

 Intact old and mighty walls surround the ancient medieval castle of the valiant village of Mergo.
 A lot of wine has always been running in this village and has been celebrated from time immemorial with music, dances and amusing gaiety on Saint Martin's day, when the technique and passion of winemakers turn the must into wine.